bbbkada/EDMC-PlanetPOI/README.md

 - [Elite Dangerous Market Connector (EDMC)](https://github.com/EDCD/EDMarketConnector)
 - [EDMCOverlay](https://github.com/inorton/EDMCOverlay) (optional, for in-game overlay)
 - Elite Dangerous (Horizons/Odyssey for planetary landings)
-- In-game overlay only works in windowed and borderless graphics modes, due to EDMCOverlay limitations
+- In-game overlay only works in windowed and borderless graphics mode, due to EDMCOverlay limitations

 ## Screenshots

 ### Configuration Settings
-Adjust overlay position, maximum visible POIs, altitude calculation options and option the show directions in EDMC gui:
+Adjust overlay position to center on your screen, maximum visible POIs, altitude calculation options and option the show directions in EDMC gui.
+Distances for graphical ingame guidance.
-All POI's are shown flat and sortable by system or description, export/import all POI's for backup/restore, sharing etc.
+All POI's are here shown flat and sortable by system or description, export/import all POI's for backup/restore, sharing etc.

 ![Settings](images/EDMC_Settings.png)